 Some core resources from Volume 1 are also used with Volume 2.
 Among them are the Bible (in a version appropriate for each child), Ancient World, Bible History, You Can Understand the Bible, Usborne Time Travelers, and Roman Lives (by Plutarch).
 Keep in mind that you will be using only those core books required for the level at which each child will be working.

-Among additional core books required for CWH Volume 2 are Famous Men of the Middle Ages, Roman Britain, Augustus Caesar's World, and 57 Stories of Saints.
+Among additional core books required for CWH Volume 2 are Famous Men of the Middle Ages, Augustus Caesar's World, and 57 Stories of Saints.
 You will also need to select a core history text.
-Titles for the various levels are: Founders of Freedom (beginning level), The World's Story (grammar level), either The Old World and America or Light to the Nations (logic level), and History of the Church from the Didache series (rhetoric level).
+Titles for the various levels are Founders of Freedom (beginning level), The World's Story (grammar level), Light to the Nations (logic level), and History of the Church from the Didache series (rhetoric level).

 As with CWH Volume 1, many other titles are on the list of basic books.
 Just a few examples are: How to be a Roman Soldier, City, Pompeii: Buried Alive, The Great Heresies, and Augustus Caesar’s World.